Does it seem like customers just don’t “get” you? Ever feel like you’re throwing content at the wall, and nothing’s

 3. Plan your editorial calendar

 If you know your brand (see above), then you know your audience.
 Here we’ll find topics that readers will care about so that you can keep them coming back for more.

 4. Implement your content strategy

 Here’s where we determine how to best create, distribute, promote, and measure your content.
 (Need help filling in those gaps?
 I’ve got you covered there as well.)

 5. Revisit and refine

-Content strategy doesn’t stop when the blog posts go up.
+Strategy doesn’t stop when the content goes live.
 We’ll work to continually discover places to repurpose your content or tweak it to keep it relevant.
 We can also alter your editorial calendar based on our findings.